 To determine the total tractability of improving health policy, we need to multiply these values together.

 Some of this research is very tractable, particularly when the policy can be assessed through a randomised control trial.
-For example, the efficacy of long-lasting insecticide-treated nets to protect people from malaria has been rigorously studied, so directing government funding toward this intervention is highly tractable.
+For example, the efficacy of long-lasting insecticide-treated bed nets to protect people from malaria has been rigorously studied, so directing government funding towards this intervention is highly tractable.

 Other policies are difficult to assess due to issues such as a lack of randomisation, finding control groups, or implementation in multiple contexts.
 This is particularly true for policies that require many years to see the effects.
-Like with direct interventions, there will also be a variety of flow-through effects (meaning unanticipated medium- and long-term consequences), which may be positive or negative, and are difficult to measure.
+Like with direct interventions, there will also be a variety of flow-through effects — unanticipated medium- and long-term consequences — which may be positive or negative, and are difficult to measure.

 Overall, health policy "ask" research seems to vary in tractability.
 Some types of research seem less tractable than comparable work on the most evidence-based and cost-effective direct interventions we are aware of.

 Influencing health policy can be very challenging for non-governmental organisations.
 There can be a lot of bureaucracy to navigate, and it's often critical to have knowledge of governmental systems (which have varying degrees of transparency) as well as connections to key decision-makers.
 Many of the best health policies can be implemented through health ministries, which have clear objectives to improve health outcomes and so are interested in policies that can achieve that.
 But it can be challenging when coordinating with other parts of government with more complex objectives.